Originally posted on 4/20/2018, content updated on 10/20/2023

 So you want to move to warm, sunny Florida with the kids, but your ex spouse is saying “no way”……

 The Best Interests of the child

 In Bisbing v.
 Bisbing, the New Jersey Supreme Court held that the outcome of a contested relocation determination must be made pursuant to the best interests of the child.
-This replaces previous case law which was heavily relied upon in Bauers v.
+This replaced the previous case law, which was heavily relied upon in Bauers v.
 Lewis.
 In all contested relocation disputes, courts should conduct a best interests analysis to determine “cause.”
 The best interests of the child standard is the new standard, regardless of the custody arrangement in place.

 In Bisbing v.
 Bisbing, pursuant to the terms of a Marital Settlement Agreement, the divorcing parents agreed that the Mother was the primary residential parent with custody of their twin daughters.
 The MSA also included a relocation provision stating that “[n]either party shall permanently relocate with the children from the State of New Jersey without the prior written consent of the other.”

 Shortly after the divorce, the mother informed the father that she was planning to remarry and relocate to Utah with her new husband (with whom she had a relationship prior to the Court granting the Final Judgment of Divorce).
 The father refused to consent to the permanent relocation of the children to Utah.

 The mother then filed a motion seeking an order permitting her to permanently relocate with the children to the State of Utah.
 The Father stated that the Mother had negotiated the MSA in bad faith, securing his consent to her designation as the Parent of Primary Residence without informing him that she relocated.

 Applying the standard established in Baures v.
 Lewis, the Trial Court granted the Mother’s application for relocation, finding she presented a good-faith reason and that the move would be in the children’s best interest.
 Thereafter, the Mother relocated to Utah with the children.